What is a Dental Hygienist?

 Takes x-rays and reviews dental historyCan do root canals and advanced procedures

-Works under a dentist’s directionIs the head of the dental care team
+Works under a dentist’s directionIs the head of the dental trauma care team

 Both are important, but they do different things.
 A hygienist helps you stay healthy.
 A dentist treats you if things go wrong.